 PETA: PETA’s Beauty Without Bunny Program is one of the most-well known cruelty-free program / logos.
 In order to be approved, applicants must fill out a short questionnaire (consisting of 8 questions) and sign a statement of assurance.

 Choose Cruelty-Free: An independant, non-profit organisation, Choose Cruelty-Free is an Australian based company do approve brands with an international presence.
 One of the smallest organisations, the key differentiator about CCF is that they won’t accredidate brands who are owned or associated by non-cruelty-free brands.
 CCF requires brands that use their logo to fill in a questionnaire, application for accreditation and a legally binding contract.

 #5 – Don’t Sweat Mistakes

 You have to keep telling yourself that you’re still learning.
-It is so easy to get disheartened, feel like a failure and want to give up but don’t let one mistake defeat you so easily.
+It can be so easy to get disheartened, feel like a failure and want to give up, but don’t let one mistake knock you back.
 Going cruelty-free is a whole new way of life and you aren’t going to be an expert overnight.

 The fact that you’re trying to make a change for the better is what matters.

 Got a question or a your own tip that you’d like to share?
 Follow me on Twitter or connect with me on Instagram.